Uptown Janesville: 2010s

-The Boston Store anchor closed in August 2018 as part of the closure of the entire The Bon-Ton department store chain.
+The Boston Store anchor closed in August 2018 as part of the closure of the entire Bon-Ton department store group.
 On November 8, 2018, Sears Holdings announced that the Sears anchor and the Sears Auto Center would be closing in February 2019 which left Dick's Sporting Goods and Kohl's as the only anchors left.
 Unlike the J. C. Penney and Boston Store anchors, Sears owns both the mall anchor and the Auto Center.
-Janesville Mall was renamed to Uptown Janesville in July 2020.